andrew-pyle/orange-pi-hadoop-cluster/index.md

 ## Orange Pi
 ### Install the Operating System
 #### 24 March 2017

-My Raspberry Pi is currently in use for another project, so I will start this project setup with the Orange Pi One boards.

 I purchased 2 boards from [AliExpress.com](https://www.aliexpress.com/item/Orange-Pi-One-H3-Quad-core-Support-ubuntu-linux-and-android-mini-PC-Beyond-Raspberry-Pi/32603308880.html), along with a Sandisk Ultra 16 GB Class 10 micro SD card from [Amazon](https://www.amazon.com/gp/product/B010Q57SEE/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1) for each.